nilx/megawave/modules/README.txt

-INSTRUCTIONS FOR COMPILING THE MEGAWAVE MAIN LIBRARY
+INSTRUCTIONS FOR COMPILING THE MEGAWAVE MODULES

 See `../README.txt` for generic instructions.

 # basic

 * compile the library shared and static objects
-  The result is `./libmw.so` and `./libmw.a`.
+  The result is `./libmw-modules.so` and `./libmw-modules.a`.
     make lib
 * compile the library api header
-  The result is `./mw.h`.
+  The result is `./mw-modules.h`.
     make api
+* compile the executable modules
+  The result is in `./build`.
+    make modules
 * cleanup the compilation headers, objects, ... make clean
 * cleanup everything, keep only the source